miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 In return, the stake pool has minted us new pool tokens, representing our share of ownership in the pool.
-We can double-check our stake pool account using the SPL token command-line utility.
+We can double-check our stake pool account using the Solarti token command-line utility.

 ```console
 $ solarti-token balance BoNneHKDrX9BHjjvSpPfnQyRjsnc9WFH71v8wrgCd7LB
 100.00000000
 ```

-### Withdraw SOL
+### Withdraw MLN

-Stake pools allow SOL withdrawals directly from the reserve and into a normal SOL wallet account, and in exchange burns the provided pool tokens.
+Stake pools allow MLN withdrawals directly from the reserve and into a normal MLN wallet account, and in exchange burns the provided pool tokens.

 ```console
 $ solarti-stake-pool withdraw-sol Zg5YBPAk8RqBR9kaLLSoN5C8Uv7nErBz1WC63HTsCPR 7VXPpSxneL6JLj18Naw2gkukXtjBZfbmPh18cnoUCMD8 2
 Signature: 4bqZKUUrjVspqTGqGqX4zxnHnJB67WbeukKUZRmxJ2yFmr275CtHPjZNzQJD9Pe7Q6mSxnUpcVv9FUdAbGP9RyBc
 ```

-The stake pool has burned 2 pool tokens, and in return, sent SOL to `7VXPpSxneL6JLj18Naw2gkukXtjBZfbmPh18cnoUCMD8`.
+The stake pool has burned 2 pool tokens, and in return, sent MLN to `7VXPpSxneL6JLj18Naw2gkukXtjBZfbmPh18cnoUCMD8`.

 You can check that the pool tokens have been burned: